The following information applies to the students in the Class of 2024

 Students are required to dress appropriately in order to sit for this exam, or they will be asked to reschedule.

-Professional dress and a clean white coat with your name tag, along with a KN95 or N95 mask, and a face shield is the required attire for the Standardized Patient Encounters of the Graduation Competency Exam.
+Professional dress and a clean white coat with your name tag, along with a face mask is the required attire for the Standardized Patient Encounters of the Graduation Competency Exam.

 Students who do not appear for the exam as scheduled during the designated time period:

 1) Will receive a score of 0% and will be required to sit for the exam at a later date, to be determined.

 2) Cannot be assured of an on-time graduation if this requirement has not been met within the dates made available by the SAIL staff.

 Due to their nature, these exams are tightly scheduled.
 Students must appear ON TIME.
 Students who arrive more than 10 minutes past the scheduled start time will be turned away and subject to the consequences listed above.